Javascript is not enabled.

 For your SSDI application to be approved, you must demonstrate severe or total disability: an injury or condition that prevents you from engaging in “substantial gainful activity” (i.e., most work) and is expected to last at least one year or result in death.
 Social Security maintains a detailed list of impairments with additional information on how it evaluates disability claims.

 If you believe you may qualify for SSDI, get the process started as soon as possible.
-In 2023 the average time to get an initial decision on a disability claim was more than seven months.
-Many claims are denied at first, and the appeals process can take months, even years, due to a huge backlog of cases.
+As of August 2024, the average time to get an initial decision on a disability claim is about seven-and-a-half months.
+Many claims are denied at first, and the appeals process can take many more months, even years, due to a large backlog of cases.

 Keep in mind